Aron Sherriff: Asia Pacific

 Sherriff has won six medals at the Asia Pacific Bowls Championships, including double gold in the triples and fours at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.

 Nationals

-Sherriff has won three Australian National Bowls Championships titles and four Australian Opens.
+Sherriff has won three Australian National Bowls Championships titles and nine Australian Opens.

+In 2025, Sherriff won his fourth consecutive Australian Open singles title, it was Sherriff's ninth Australian Open title.